Docs

 Users are welcome to run multiple instances of IDL code, but for that purpose please make use of the run-time licences by compiling your code using a single development session and then running the pre-compiled code using the -rt flag.
 An example of this is shown in the next section (below).

 Please try not to run more than one or two simultaneous IDL development sessions.
-However, for licence purposes, each unique combination of username, hostname, and $DISPLAY variable counts as a single session.
-So for example, if you run idl (development mode) in one window, then suspend it with CTRL-Z and start another development session in the same window, this still is only counted as one session by the licence server because the username, hostname, and DISPLAYareallidenticalbetweenthetwoprocesses.Butifyou"ssh"inontwodifferentwindows,probablytheDISPLAY are all identical between the two processes.
-But if you "ssh" in on two different windows, probably the ` DISPLAYwill differ between the two windows (e.g.localhost:10andlocalhost:11`), so if you start idl development sessions in each window they will require separate licences.
+However, for licence purposes, each unique combination of username, hostname, counts as a single session.
+So for example, if you run idl (development mode) in one window, then suspend it with CTRL-Z and start another development session in the same window, this still is only counted as one session by the licence server because the username and hostname are all identical between the two processes.

 IDL run-time licences are available for use on the LOTUS cluster.
 In order to specify use of the run-time licences please follow the instructions here.
 You need to compile your IDL code in order to run in run-time mode.